fuzzballb/UdacityDDPGProject2/README.md

 *No mayor change in learning*

-**6. learinig for more then 500 episodes**
+**6. learninig for more then 500 episodes**

 When trying to learn for more then 500 episodes connection with the Udacity environment gets lost.

 ![More then 500 episodes](https://github.com/fuzzballb/UdacityDDPGProject2/blob/master/images/Result4.PNG "More then 500 episodes")

-*Reloading saved wights to continue learning didn't work, probebly because i didn't save and reload the *target* networks of the actor and critic.*
+*Reloading saved weights to continue learning didn't work, probably because I didn't save and reload the *target* networks of the actor and critic.*

 **7. increasing learning rate**